Documentation for MMMAudio Repo¶

 static_docsintodocs_mdto establish the directory structure and provide the Markdown files that are not generated from source or examples. - Finds all the Mojo files in directories that contain source files (specified in

-generate_docs.pywith the variableHARDCODED_SOURCE_DIRS) and for each file: (a) usesmojo docto get ajsonstring from standard out, (b) turn that string in todict, (c) removes information from thatdictthat isn't worth rendering in the documentation, such as the methods__init__and__repr__as well as the argumentself, (d) uses the remaining contents of thedictas context for rendering a Markdown file to document what is in the file.
-The Markdown file has the same basename as the Mojo file.
-Because the Mojo file basename corresponds to the way it appears in the documentation, each Mojo struct should live in its own file.
-This will make the documentation clearer to navigate on the documentation site. - Looks in the
+generate_docs.pywith the variableHARDCODED_SOURCE_DIRS) and for each file: (a) usesmojo docto save ajsonfile with information about the Mojo code in that .mojo file, (b) turn that json in todict, (c) removes information from thatdictthat isn't worth rendering in the documentation, such as the methods__init__and__repr__as well as the argumentself, (d) checks if there is a "guide" in "static_docs/guides" to add more information to the json (so it renders in the HTML), (e) uses the remaining contents of thedictas context for rendering a Markdown file to document what is in the file.
+The Markdown file has the same basename as the Mojo file. - Looks in the

 root/examplesdirectory and finds all the Python files.
 It assumes there will be a Mojo file of the same name.
 The script also assumes that each example consists of just the two files and that any other code that is needed can be imported from the MMMAudio core.
 This correspondence simplifies file management for rendering the examples into the documentation and makes the process of editing and creating examples clearer.
 The two files are both pasted into a Markdown file (usingexample_python_and_mojo_jinja.md) which is saved to thedocs_md/examplesdirectory.